eezstreet/SWATEliteForce/README.md

 - Any kind of code mod (11-99 enhancement mod, SSF, ...)
 - SAS mod; the weapons from that mod are included with SEF though.
 - Speech Recognition Improvement; the Speech Recognition feature is available but not all of the commands from that mod are present.

+## I PLAYED IN SINGLEPLAYER, BUT THERE'S VERY FEW MISSIONS (1 OR 2).
+WHY?
+You most likely selected the Extra Missions path when you started the career.
+There's three options: Extra Missions (missions added by the mod), SWAT 4 + TSS (the original game's missions), and All Missions (all missions from your hard drive, with no equipment progression).

 ## ARE THERE MORE MISSIONS FOR EXTRA MISSIONS COMING OUT?
 Yes.